Fort Bend County Update COVID-19 Health Guidance for the Public

 During an outbreak, the risk of exposure to SARS-CoV-2, the virus that causes COVID-19, may vary from very high to relatively lower risk.
 The level of risk depends in part on the environment, type of activity performed, and the potential for close contact (within 6 feet of another person) for a repeated or extended period.
 To help Residents determine appropriate precautions, Fort Bend County has adopted four color levels to characterize the different risk exposure levels, consisting of high, moderate low and new normal.

-Due to the uncontrolled community spread, we are now in the red “High Risk” category moving up from the orange “moderate/significant” risk category.
-We are in a dangerous situation as our case counts soar and ICU beds fill up at unacceptable rates.
-This holiday season, let us get Texas Tough and fight COVID-19 by wearing our masks, getting tested, and cancel gatherings so we can protect ourselves and our loved ones.
+Due to the public’s diligence, we are now moving down from the red “High Risk” category to the orange “moderate/significant” risk category.
+Let us continue getting Texas Tough and fight COVID-19 by wearing our masks, getting tested, avoiding gatherings, & getting vaccinated so we can protect ourselves and our loved ones.

 Local medical professionals compiled the enclosed guidance in pursuit of their lone goal of containment of COVID-19 in Fort Bend County.
 Please read the recommendations not as infringement upon personal liberty, but as acts of solidarity that will protect the livelihoods of your loved ones, neighbors, and the local health professionals who endeavor each day to care for us.
 By adhering to these suggestions, we can solidify the progress we have made thus far and hasten our return to the life that we love – one of safety, wellbeing, community, and camaraderie.

-Please find important travel and holiday guidance at: https://www.fbchealth.org/
+Please find important guidance & vaccination information at: https://www.fbchealth.org/